openedx-unsupported/edx-developer-docs/docs/index.rst

 Open edX Developer Documentation Hub
 ####################################

 Welcome new and returning Open edX developers!

 This is the central repository for documentation that will help you work with Open edX code.

 New to Open edX development?
 Start here
 =======================================

 This quick overview is intended for developers new to the Open edX platform, junior and senior alike.

-After you've reviewed these topics you'll be ready for more detail on our architecture, or you can get ready for active development with the topics in "Information for all Open edX developers."
+After you've reviewed these topics you'll be ready for more detail on our architecture, or you can prepare for active development with the topics in "Information for all Open edX developers."

 * :doc:`new_to_edx/mission`
 * `A 15-minute introduction to Open edX systems <https://edx.readthedocs.io/projects/edx-developer-guide/en/latest/architecture.html>`_